niol/sd-keepaneye/man/keepaneyed.8.md

 `-d`

-: Enable DEBUG level loggging and log to STDOUT instead of journald.
+: Enable DEBUG level logging and log to STDOUT instead of journald.

 `-h` `--help`